Master Gozo Shioda (1915–1994), was a Japanese martial artist, Aikido teacher and the founder of the Yoshinkan style of Aikido.

 He later described this incident as his "aikido enlightenment", and stated that you could only truly appreciate what aikido was about once you had used it in a life-or-death situation such as this.

-Aikido Success Blueprint offers unique tips on how to fast-track your skills.
+Aikido Success Blueprint offers you unique tips on how to fast-track your skills to a completely new level.
 A massive collection and gold-mine of knowledge!

 Gozo Shioda returned to Japan after the war and completed his formal aikido training.
 He began doing demonstrations of his art to police departments and army units.